We hope this guide has not left you feeling daunted but rather feeling informed and empowered. There are two things we recommend you do now.

 First Aid Training

-RISC Training is a free four-day course.
-HQ in NYC, trainings rotate around the world
+RISC Training is a free four-day course that recently expanded to include an additional two-day security component.
+HQ in NYC, trainings rotate around the world.

 Emotional Trauma Resilience

-Dart Centre fellowships, retreats and training are in Europe, Asia, NYC and other US cities.
+Dart Center fellowships, retreats and training are in Europe, Asia, NYC and other US cities.

 Bursaries/ Emergency Funds